hackforla/internship/.github/ISSUE_TEMPLATE/research--test--issue-template.md

 ---
-name: 'TWE: Template Issue: Research: Test: Issue Template'
+name: 'Research: Test: Issue Template'
 about: This issue takes the draft of an issue template and provides a checklist to see if it's ready for deployment, and if not, give feedback until it is ready to be made available to use